Introduction

 Supply Chain Management Degree at DeSales University

 Graduates of this program have successfully transitioned into various roles, showcasing the extensive opportunities available in management.
 Employers often seek candidates with a solid educational background and relevant experience, typically requiring five to seven years in related fields.
-The integration of business and logistics training within the DeSales curriculum ensures that students are well-prepared to meet industry demands, especially in vital skills such as:
+The integration of business and training within the DeSales curriculum ensures that students are well-prepared to meet industry demands, especially in vital skills such as:

 - Knowledge